greg1232/modeltune/mlc_evaluator/automation/README.md

 The [deploy_evaluator.py](./deploy_evaluator.py) program issues commands via the GCP SDK (e.g. when listing instances) or via ssh to the instance itself, and displays stdout from the instance in that case.

+## Network and Other Bits

+* The instance needs the `vllm-8000` network tag to serve requests over :8000.